 Ingredients for Thai Basil Beef Rolls

-- Thai Basil: This fragrant herb provides a slightly spicy and anise-like flavor.
+- Thai Basil: This fresh herb gives a mild spiciness and that anise smell .

 Nutritional Information